CareBoo/unity-algorand-sdk/Documentation~/walletconnect.md

 // show the user a QR Code
 Texture2D qrCode = handshake.ToQrCodeTexture();
+// OR launch a supported wallet app WalletRegistry.PeraWallet.LaunchForConnect(handshake);

 // 2.
 Wait for user to approve the connection await session.WaitForConnectionApproval();